The Parametrised Complexity of Counting Small Sub-Hypergraphs

 A parametrised problem $(P,\kappa)$ is $\#\W[1]$-\emph{hard} if $\#\textsc{Clique}\fptred (P,\kappa)$, and it is $\#\W[1]$-\emph{complete} \footnote{For parametrised counting problems it is common to define completeness via parametrised Turing-reductions rather than via parametrised parsimonious reductions.
 In particular, this notion of $\#\W[1]$-completeness does not necessarily imply that the problem is contained in $\#\W[1]$ (see~\cite[Chapter 14]{FlumG01} for a structural definition of $\#\W[1]$).} if $\#\textsc{Clique}\fpteq (P,\kappa)$.
 The standard hardness assumption in parametrised counting complexity theory ``$\mathrm{FPT}\neq \#\W[1]$'' asserts that $\#\W[1]$-hard problems are not fixed-parameter tractable.
-Moreover, ``$\mathrm{FPT}\neq \#\W[1]$'' is implied by the \emph{Exponential Time Hypothesis}. \begin{conjecture}[ETH;~\cite{ImpagliazzoP01}] $3$-$\textsc{SAT}$ cannot be solved in time $\mathsf{exp}(o(n))$, where $n$ is the number of variables in the input formula. \end{conjecture} A parametrised problem $(P,\kappa)$ is $\#\W[2]$-\emph{hard} if $\#\textsc{DomSet}\fptred (P,\kappa)$.
+Moreover, ``$\mathrm{FPT}\neq \#\W[1]$'' is implied by the \emph{Exponential Time Hypothesis}. \begin{conjecture}[ETH;~\cite{ImpagliazzoP01}] $3$-$\textsc{SAT}$ cannot be solved in time $\mathsf{exp}(o(n))$, where $n$ is the number of variables in the input formula. \end{conjecture}

+The parametrised problem $\#\textsc{DomSet}$ gets as input a graph $G$ and a positive integer $k$, and outputs the number of dominating sets of size $k$ in $G$.
+The parameter is $k$.
+A parametrised problem $(P,\kappa)$ is $\#\W[2]$-\emph{hard} if $\#\textsc{DomSet}\fptred (P,\kappa)$.
 It is conjectured that $\#\W[2]$-hard problems are \emph{strictly} harder than $\#\W[1]$-complete problems~\cite[Chapter 14]{FlumG06}.
 The final lower bound assumption featured in this work is the \emph{Strong Exponential Time Hypothesis}. \begin{conjecture}[SETH;~\cite{CalabroIP09}] For every $\delta>0$, there is a positive integer $k$ such that $k$-$\textsc{SAT}$ cannot be solved in time $\Oh(2^{(1-\delta)n})$, where $n$ is the number of variables in the input formula. \end{conjecture}

 In this work, we are interested in the parametrised complexity of counting substructures in hypergraphs.
 Formally, we define below the problems $\homsprob(\scH)$, $\subsprob(\scH)$ and $\indsubsprob(\scH)$, where $\scH$ denotes any class of hypergraphs, that is, $\scH$ is not part of the problem input, but instead each class $\scH$ defines a unique problem.